 However, you may not carry a firearm into a bar or liquor store that does not allow people under 21 on the premises.
 You also may not carry a weapon in schools, at athletic events, in churches (without permission of the worship leader), in a publicly-owned building (with certain exceptions, such as state parks or rest areas), gaming establishments, and other specific locations.
 If you have a firearm in a prohibited place, you could face Class B misdemeanor charges.

 If state or federal prosecutors believe that you used a gun during the commission of a crime, they can issue additional firearm-related charges.
 This is common in cases involving drug trafficking or distribution, kidnapping, sexual assault, armed robbery, homicide, and more.
 The penalties for the unlawful use of a firearm will often enhance any sentence for the underlying crime.

 Contact a Fargo Criminal Defense Law Firm for Assistance Today

 While owning a gun is a right for many people in North Dakota, violating state or federal firearms laws can still get you in serious trouble.
-If you were arrested for a firearm-related offense, do not hesitate to call criminal defense lawyer Tatum O’Brien at the law firm of O’Keeffe O’Brien Lyson Foss.
+If you were arrested for a firearm-related offense, do not hesitate to call criminal defense lawyer Tatum O’Brien at the law firm of O’Keeffe O’Brien Lyson Attorneys.
 Contact our firm online or call 701-235-8000 or 877-235-8002 (toll-free) to schedule a case evaluation.